 “Voting is the direct result of the fight towards equality,” Mrs. Bozzi said.
 “When the 19th Amendment was ratified in 1920, it allowed women to be recognized as participants in our democracy.
 I believe it is essential for women to vote in order to honor and pay tribute to those, like Susan B. Anthony and Elizabeth Cady Stanton, and what they risked and sacrificed for us to become active participants in our government.
 I feel like sometimes this right may be taken for granted, and it is important to remember that it was only just over 100 years ago that these brave women implemented change in our country and opened the doors for other necessary changes in voting to be made.”

 Today, while while the US Constitution ensures every citizen the right to vote, there is discrepancy over whether every vote matters.
 Although in an Electoral College system, the American people do not directly elect the presidential and vice presidential candidates, voting is still a reflection of the democratic principles that founded the US.
 Nonetheless, the League of Women Voters asserts that this indirect system of voting is unjust when a candidate wins the popular vote and not the Electoral College, according to lwv.org.
 For example, in the 2000 Presidential Election, Vice President Al Gore won the popular vote nationwide against Governor George Walker Bush, but not the Electoral College, according to history.com.
-Again, in the 2016 Presidential Election, Senator Hillary Clinton lost the Electoral College against Mr. Donald Trump, but won the popular vote, according to CNN.
+Again, in the 2016 Presidential Election, Secretary of State Hillary Clinton lost the Electoral College against Mr. Donald Trump, but won the popular vote, according to CNN.
 While the Electoral College does not always represent the interests of the majority of people, it is the sole way to elect a president in the US, and thus, the one of the only ways to initiate federal change as a citizen.

 Despite the flaws of the Electoral College system, the only way Congress would move toward a popular vote would be if the majority of the people believe this change is necessary.
 For this reason, it is crucial to vote in order to advocate for federal principles that the government should amend.
 Mr. Vincent Badagliacca, History Department Chair and Upper School History Teacher, emphasized the significance of voting both historically and in modern times.